 Ants & Termites in the Home

-Ants are always there: clean house is the best defense; termites are beyond the skills of almost all homeowners.
+Ants are always there: a clean house is the best defense; termites are beyond the skills of almost all homeowners.
 Do not mess with the lowly termite; the termite has been around for thousands and thousands of years.
 I would guess most of the homeowners are under 90…..Who will be here in thousands of years: TERMITES and ANTS.

 Ants are incredibly organized as a society.
-Average society has anywhere from 100,000 to 1 million inhabitants.
+The average society has anywhere from 100,000 to 1 million inhabitants.
 Termites, while not as large in colony numbers are some of the most efficient insects.
 Never, never forget for a minute the termite eats around the clock and only stops at death then is replaced by more termites.

 Again do not try to be a hero: termites are on the property and the termite will find your home,….it is just a question of time….Call the pro’s a yearly inspection is more than worth the peace of mind that you DON’T have termites.

 Ants are incredible!
 A foraging team goes out in search of food for the colony, the ants leave a scented trail for the real invasion force to arrive.
 The only thing worse is the vole or mouse: since they have no bladders, they deposit a continuous stream of urine, and you live the result.

 Just saying….ever see a toddler who didn’t put “stuff” into their mouths?
 All babies to this: it is your job to have a nice safe and CLEAN environment.